 University of Chicago

 For the past decade, the federal government and an increasing number of states and school districts across the US have begun to focus on the social, learning, and working conditions experienced by students, families, and teachers.
-Despite this trend, causal research on how various stakeholders value school climate is limited.
-In this paper, I link real estate transactions data with home loan applications data to investigate the effects of publicly releasing school climate information on the housing market and its potential effects on neighborhood gentrification.
-Using a plausibly exogenous shock of school climate information in Chicago, I employ event studies and a difference-in-differences framework.
-I find that providing this information leads to sales price increases for homes zoned to better climate schools.
-Similarly, I find that the information shock attracts new higher-income homebuyers to move into neighborhoods with better climate scores, even in some of the least expensive neighborhoods.
-Both information effects dissipate soon after the information release.
-One mechanism for these dissipating effects is through the change in information salience, making it costlier to find the information even though it remains publicly accessible.
+These conditions are often referred to as school climate.
+Despite this trend, causal research on how stakeholders value this dimension school quality is limited.
+In this paper, I provide causal evidence of how publicizing school climate information is capitalized into the housing market and how it affects sorting of homebuyers from different socioeconomic backgrounds across neighborhoods.
+To identify these effects, I leverage a plausibly-exogenous shock of school climate information that took place in the Chicago Public Schools district.
+Using parcel-level real estate transactions data in event studies and a difference-in-differences framework, I find that providing this information leads to short-term sales price increases for homes zoned to better climate schools.
+Similarly, the information shock attracts new higher-income homebuyers to move into neighborhoods with better climate scores, even in some of the least expensive neighborhoods.
+I explore various potential mechanisms for these effects.

 Research on the effects of immigration enforcement on likely-undocumented immigrants’ decisions to invest in their local economies is limited.
 In this paper, I investigate whether local immigration enforcement policies (287g partnerships) affect targeted groups’ willingness and ability to invest in their local communities through becoming homebuyers.
 I use event studies and a triple-difference framework with variation in treatment timing to compare counties that successfully applied for partnerships with those who were denied.
 I find evidence that implementing local 287(g) partnerships lead to large and statistically significant declines of about 12% in the number of home loan applications by Latino applicants (treatment) compared to non-Latino applicants (control).
 I explore heterogeneity by program partnership type.
 Additionally, I show that studies that use the sample of counties that apply for and are rejected or accepted by ICE into 287(g) partnerships should account for strong differences in pre-trends between these counties.